 Larissa considers herself lucky to have taught English in Japan, escaped a ferocious monkey in Thailand, studied archaeology in Egypt, and survived teaching high school history in the US.
 However, adopting her daughters from China has been her most rewarding experience.
-After moving around the Midwest, the South and Japan, she now lives in Georgia with her husband, daughters, and Biscuit, a Cairn Terrier.
+After moving around the Midwest, the South and Japan, she considers Peachtree City, Georgia, her home address.

 In June 2015, she and her husband, daughters, and little dog, Biscuit, moved back to Nagoya, Japan, where she continues to write.
 She and her family debuted August 31, 2016, on HGTV's House Hunters International in the episode "Living for the Weekend in Nagoya, Japan."

 She loves small town characters with big attitudes, particularly sassy women with a penchant for trouble.
 She enjoys writing romantic comedies and humorous mysteries and also hopes to publish a young adult series in the future.